Lexington takes down Ontario

-Lexington rolled past Ontario for a comfortable 84-46 victory for an Ohio boys basketball victory at Lexington High on Dec.
+Lexington dismissed Ontario by an 84-46 count in Ohio boys basketball action on Dec.
 23.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.